foosel/ep2025/how-to-deal-with-toxic-people.md

 - adrenaline etc - your body gets prepped to fight or run away from a predator
 - this cocktail will stay in your blood for a LONG time
 - you can speed up getting back into normal mode through physical exhaustion
-- you even might to help yourself get "unstuck" if you are circling
+- you even might help yourself get "unstuck" if you are circling
   - thoughts running circles in your head etc
   - staying angry/upset
   - ask me how I know!
+  - can happen if your brain thinks you didn't get the danger memo
-- completing the cycle gets your head back into gear
+- completing the cycle gets your head back into gear by dealing with the stress
+  - stress != stressor!
 - good idea in general to know how to achieve that
 - ok, once you are more yourself again: respond